 In 2008, we recorded the repurchase obligation for the minority interest in PD LLC and DS LLC and elected the accretion method under Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 480, Distinguishing Liabilities from Equity, to record increases or decreases in the expected value of the 2010 Redemption as an adjustment to retained earnings.
-Changes in the expected value of the 2010 Redemption as an adjustment to Lee Enterprises, Incorporated and earnings (loss) per common share through February 2009, the date the related agreements were amended.
+Changes in the expected value of the 2010 Redemption had a corresponding impact on income (loss) attributable to Lee Enterprises, Incorporated and earnings (loss) per common share through February 2009, the date the related agreements were amended.
 There was no impact on net income (loss) from the application of FASB ASC Topic 480 to the 2010 Redemption.
 See Note 16.